 Paris is also home to lots of markets and a visit to one of these, with their array of fresh produce, is a feast for the senses.

 If time permits, I’d recommend a visit to the Palace of Versailles*, just outside Paris.
 Louis XIV’s superb chateau and gardens have to be seen to be believed.
 Allow at least half a day (preferably longer) for your visit.
 The Palace is about a 45 minute train ride from central Paris and is one of the best day trips from Paris.
+You can find out more about visiting on this link.

 *Entry fees are included in the Paris Museum Pass